Recap: Futurama M 4 Into The Wild Green Yonder

 - Series Fauxnale: The second one.

-- "Well Done, Son" Guy: Lrrr apparently entered the Universal Poker Champinship with the intent of making his father proud.
+- "Well Done, Son!"
+Guy: Lrrr apparently entered the Universal Poker Championship with the intent of making his father proud.
 He didn't.

 - Wham Line: Leela finally confesses her love for Fry.

 Leela: (to Fry) Maybe I waited to long to say this, but I love you too.